-Upon completion of Champlain's bachelor's degree in Economic Crime Investigation graduates will have the following competencies, based upon recommendations from ASIS International and the Association of Certified Fraud Examiners (ACFE).
+Upon completion, graduates with a B.S.
+Degree in Economic Crime Investigation will have the following competencies, based upon recommendations from ASIS International and the Association of Certified Fraud Examiners (ACFE).
 These competencies will prepare students to sit for the CFE exam, as well as the certification exams through the International Compliance Association and the International Association of Financial Crime Investigators.

 Financial Intelligence: Create and interpret financial information, identify abnormalities in that information and gather support for potential legal action.